PrevailUgah/PrevailUgah/README.md

  ..then down you go⚓
 </summary>
 <p>

-  📺Profile Views📺
+ ### 👇You just added to the number👇

  ![Visitor Count](https://profile-counter.glitch.me/{prevailugah}/count.svg)

+ ___

 ### 📍I am a student of **ALX** and **HOLBERTON SCHOOL**, studying **Software Engineering**.
 🏷️ I enjoy being around smart and playful people😂
 🏷️ I eat alot..🍝🍩🍰 and also drink coffee alot☕ that is justified,i'm a programmer😅
+🏷️ I'm also an instrumentalist 🎹🎸 🎧
 🏷️ **Fact**:  For some reason i don't like "**C**" that much😓
 🏷️ I'm a **NIGERIAN** 🇳🇬
-🏷️ I love learning
+🏷️ I love reading📕📕
-🏷️ I love people that can see my mistakes and correct me.
+🏷️ I love people that can see my mistakes and correct me .
-🎁Looking forward to working in a company, where i can put my skills to practise.
-🏷️lastly, i love meeting new people and making friends 💬 so please reach out to me via my ..
+🏷️Looking forward to working in a company, where i can put my skills to practise 💻🎀 🏷️lastly, i love meeting new people and making friends 💬 so please reach out to me via my ..
  ✉️ <b>Gmail</b>: prevailbugah@gmail.com
- 📩 <b>Outlook 📩</b> : prevailugah@outlook.com
+ ✉️ <b>Outlook </b> : prevailugah@outlook.com
-  📲or via my social accounts below.
-Lets get to know each other.
+  📱 or via my social accounts below.
+Lets get to know each other 📱

 That is all about me for now😴💤
 </p>